Geo-AID/Geo-AID/CONTRIBUTING.md

 3. Code contribution

 Code contributions of any kind are welcome.
 We especially encourage bug fixes and drawer writing.
 Remember to always attach a description of what you've changed, why you've changed it and why that is an improvement.
+There are many places where Geo-AID needs your help.
+The language, the compiler, the generator(s), the projector, the drawers.
+You can also focus on external projects.
+Do something of your own or contribute to already existing projects, like the Geo-AID debugger.

 When submitting a request, remember to always test if the code builds and to format the code.
 Also, please test the correctness of your code.
 It can be done by running `test.py` with `python`.
 It runs all tests located in the `tests` catalog.

 4. Math

 If you think you know how to improve or implement something from a mathematical standpoint, go ahead and contact me.
 Geo-AID needs a very strong mathematical base to be able to serve its purpose.

+5. Website

+It would be great to have a website for Geo-AID.
+If you think you can help with that, go ahead.

 ## How to write bug reports?